-Purchase the ebook using Paypal or credit/debit card and you will be sent an automatic email immediately after purchase with download links to the pdf and iBooks file formats.
+Purchase the ebook using credit/debit card and you will be sent an automatic email immediately after purchase with a PDF download link.
 Check your spam folder if it does not arrive after a few minutes.
-The download links in the email expire after 48 hours so make sure you download straightaway.

 Comprehensive 122 page guide to the Immigration Act 2016 covering illegal working offences, offences for landlords and employers, enforcement powers, appeal right changes, immigration bail and more.

 Once, the “hostile environment” was for terrorists.
 Then it was for serious and organised crime.
 Now, it is for migrants.
 In this respect, the Immigration Act 2016 builds on the poisonous foundations of the Immigration Act 2014.

 This ebook runs through the 2016 Act section by section, providing an explanation of the changes made, setting out amended versions of relevant legal provisions and providing examples of how new provisions might work in practice.